 Pathfinder (FET-Open) is an extremely competitive program with generally lower than normal success rates.
 But is it indeed almost impossible to succeed in this funding program?
 Is it a waste of time to even try?
 The answer is that when you understand the Pathfinder (FET-Open) spirit, and believe your project is in line with it – your chances are quite different than the above success rates.
 In this post, we will highlight the characteristics that are crucial for a successful Pathfinder (FET-Open) project proposal.

-The existing confusion about FET-Open?
+The existing confusion about Pathfinder (FET-Open)?

-FET-Open proposals need to carry a high conceptual risk.
+Pathfinder (FET-Open) proposals need to carry a high conceptual risk.
 Walking in uncharted territories of research is inherent to a currently unanticipated scientific and technological concept and vision.
 Your research plan should be flexible enough to support such risk and uncertainties.

-FET-Open aims to fund projects which set the basis for fundamentally new, currently unavailable and unanticipated, lines of technology.
+Pathfinder (FET-Open) aims to fund projects which set the basis for fundamentally new, currently unavailable and unanticipated, lines of technology.
 Start by asking yourself if you can illustrate the radical long term vision to which your science and technology are the first step.